Introduction to Rhinoplasty Miami

 When looking to enhance their facial attractiveness, many patients like to preserve their ethnicity.
 The African American population, for example, has contributed to a distinctive array of nasal beauty.
 Ethnicity is very important for patients of African American descent and patients who immigrated by choice to the United States.

-The role of multicultural ancestry should be considered first when looking to understand nasal beauty in African American patients.
-Nasal features, however, are often a mixture of ethnic heritages such as African, European, Native American, and Hispanic descent.
-African American rhinoplasty specifically may require technical expertise and the ability to appreciate aesthetic limitations associated with African American nasal anatomy, and to encourage an aesthetic appreciation for African American beauty.
-Changes cannot be overly dramatic as they tend to compromise ethnic authenticity and result in poor aesthetic outcomes.
+The role of multicultural ancestry should be considered first when looking to appreciate African American nasal beauty.
+Nasal features, however, are often a mixture of ethnic heritages including Latino, European, African and Native American Hispanic descent.
+African American rhinoplasty specifically may require technical expertise and the ability to appreciate aesthetic limitations associated with African American nasal anatomy, and to encourage appreciation for the African American features.
+Changes cannot be overly dramatic as they tend to compromise ethnic authenticity and lead to bad rhinoplasty results.
 One of the most common mistakes some surgeons make is narrowing the nostrils too much.
 The goal is to still be you and allow you to represent your ethnic background with pride yet looking better.

 Fundamental Differences of African American Noses